vipulnaik/diet-exercise-health/events/2021/2021-09-12-anal-swelling.md

   without causing pain, but I didn't adopt that as a strategy because I often lost control and ended up doing too much.

-* One trick was to go in the opposite directioon as my itch; if I felt like contracting, expand.
+* One trick was to go in the opposite direction as my itch; if I felt like contracting, expand.
 This made it a bit less likely that I would overshoot.